-- 1. when possible, to discuss the allegations with the instructor. - 2. privacy, confidentiality, and personal security. - 3. to be assisted by an advisor who may accompany the student throughout the process but may not speak on the student's behalf.
-Witnesses cannot also serve as advisors. - 4. to choose not to answer any question that might be incriminating. - 5. to contest the sanctions of a first-level agreement and to appeal both the decision and sanctions of an Academic Honor Hearing.
+- 1. When possible and appropriate, to discuss the allegations with the instructor. - 2.
+Privacy, confidentiality, and personal security. - 3.
+To be assisted by a support person who may accompany the student throughout the process but may not speak on the student's behalf; a witness may not serve as a support person. - 4.
+To choose not to answer any question that they do not wish to answer. - 5.
+To dispute the sanctions of a Student & Instructor resolution and to appeal both the decision and sanctions of an Academic Honor Policy hearing or an Administrative Case Resolution. - 6.
+To have an opportunity to provide information in writing to the FDA administrator, prior to a hearing, if they have reason to believe any panel member would not be able to review the case objectively without bias or prejudice.

-The student has the right to continue in the course in question during the entire process.
-Once a student has received notice that he or she is being charged with an alleged violation of the Academic Honor Policy, or when a student has been found "responsible" for an Academic Honor Policy violation, the student is not permitted to withdraw or drop the course or request that the grading basis be changed to a "Satisfactory/Unsatisfactory" grade if the course is lettergraded.
+The student should continue in the course in question during the entire process.
+Once an alleged violation of the Academic Honor Policy is discovered, or when a student has been found "responsible" for an Academic Honor Policy violation, they are not permitted to withdraw or drop the course or request that the grading basis be changed to a "Satisfactory/Unsatisfactory" grade if the course is letter-graded.

 Students who provide false information when requesting to drop a course may be subject to allegations of Student Conduct Code violations.
-Should no final determination be made before the end of the term, the grade of "Incomplete" will be assigned until a decision is made.
+Should no final determination be made in an Academic Honor Policy case before the end of the term, the grade of "Incomplete" will be assigned until a decision is made.